-The Healthy Living Centre (“HLC”) was developed via a partnership led by the, then, Primary Care Trust.
-The building had been a launderette and was upgraded and then rented at a peppercorn rent, from the Maidstone Borough Council Housing Division
+The Healthy Living Centre (“HLC”) was developed via a partnership led by the former Primary Care Trust.
+The building had been a launderette and was upgraded and then rented at a peppercorn rent, from Maidstone Borough Council Housing Division

 The HLC was one of a set of similar organisations across Mid Kent, Medway and North Kent, each offering a bespoke and localised approach to local health and welfare issues.
 HLCs subscribe strongly to the prevention agenda to improve and maintain health and wellbeing /avoid ill health especially in an ageing and growing population, and in the context of ever-stretched budgets.

 Fusion constantly reviews and adapts to the needs of the local population as it changes, for example new homeowners and tenants moving into the area as a result of extensive housing development.